nonaghazizadeh/nonaghazizadeh.github.io/_pages/honors.md

 ### A Charitable Initiative (Hand Craft)

 Designed and handcrafted unique bracelets, which I then marketed and sold, managing all aspects of customer interaction.
-The funds raised from the sale of these bracelets were donated to a chosen cause.
+The funds raised from the sale of these bracelets were donated to a charity organization.

 *Spring 2016*